OnurKerimoglu/stocks_forecasting_live/README.md

 ### Inference Pipeline

-#### Deployment
+#### Local Deployment
 Deployment of the inference pipeline is a two-step process:
 1. Model extraction from mlflow: issue `make extract_registered_model`, only after making sure that the mlflow server is running (if not `make mlflow_serve`).
 This will query mlflow and get the run_id of the model registered with alias 'champion' (i.e., last version), and copy the `model.pkl` and `requirements.txt` artifacts as well as the parameters as `params.json` into a `deployment` folder under project root (after removing its previous contents).
-2. Building the container image:  issue `make inference_build`.
+2. Building the container image:  issue `make inference_build_local`.
 This will pack all necessary files and install packages needed for serving the inference pipeline.

-#### Testing
+#### Local Testing
 To test the inference pipeline and try some forecasts:
-1. Start serving the flask app: issue `make inference_serve`.
+1. Start serving the flask app: issue `make inference_serve_local`.
 This will start the flask app at `http://0.0.0.0:9696`
-2. Run some tests: once the inference is serving, issue `make inference_test` to run a test.
+2. Run some tests: once the inference is serving, issue `make inference_test_local` to run a test.
 The expected output is:
 ```
 === LAST DAY ===
              close returns (%)